kaitai-io/kaitai_struct/README.md

-The main idea is that a particular format is described in Kaitai Struct language only once and then can be compiled with a `ksc` into source files in one of the supported programm languages.
+The main idea is that a particular format is described in Kaitai Struct language only once and then can be compiled with a `ksc` into source files in one of the supported programming languages.
 These modules will include a generated code for a parser that can read described data structure from a file / stream and give access to it in a nice, easy-to-comprehend API.

 ## What it's used for?